Minimal Fashion: Capsule Wardrobe Guide That Works

 Step 1: Audit Your Current Wardrobe

-Step 2: Identify Your Core Color Palette
+Step 2: Find Your Core Color Palette

 Step 3: Choose Timeless Silhouettes